aecon/AggreQuant/README.md

 <IMG SRC="graphics/segmentation.jpg" style="float: left; margin-right: 10px;" />

-**aSynAggreCount** utilizes the segmented data to perform co-localization analysis and characterize aggregate inclusions in cells by computing various quantities of interest (QoI), such as the percentage of aggregate-positive cells and the number of detected aggregates per cell.
+**AggreQuant** utilizes the segmented data to perform co-localization analysis and characterize aggregate inclusions in cells by computing various quantities of interest (QoI), such as the percentage of aggregate-positive cells and the number of detected aggregates per cell.
 The figure below shows a visualization of these QoI.

 <IMG SRC="graphics/raw_and_segmentation.jpg" style="float: left; margin-right: 10px;" />